kwerle/ruby_language_server/README.md

 # Status

-Alpha.
-Totally feature incomplete.
+Beta.
+It does some stuff.
 Mostly stable.
 Used day-to-day.

 Help wanted.